 In a Combined Honors program, students are required to meet the promotion and graduation standards of each discipline.
-The requirements in Linguistics are outlined in §44.17.1.
+The requirements in Linguistics are outlined in Honors in Linguistics.

-44.17.3 Major and Minor in Linguistics
+Major and Minor in Linguistics

 The Department of Linguistics offers courses leading to the BA degree.
 Students should consult the Department of Linguistics regarding the following degrees and their program sequences: